AuroraMe vs NOAA Space Weather (2026) | Comparison

 AuroraMe Uses NOAA Data

-This is the most important thing to understand about this comparison: AuroraMe is not competing with NOAA — it's built on top of NOAA data.
+This is the most important thing to understand about this comparison: AuroraMe does not compete with NOAA; it is built on NOAA data.
 The relationship is similar to how a weather app uses National Weather Service data.
 The government provides the raw measurements; the app makes them useful for consumers.

 AuroraMe consumes multiple NOAA data feeds in real time: